toureiffel/streamdeck-dcs/README.md

 Based on the sample plugin `CPU` from the [Stream Deck SDK](https://developer.elgato.com/documentation/stream-deck/).

 # Features

 - code written in C++

 ![](screenshot.png)

+Icons on the screenshot are the work of pellelil, and you can find them here: [Stream Deck profile for DCS F18](https://www.digitalcombatsimulator.com/en/files/3303670/)

 # Installation